Barski-lab/cwl-airflow/docs/readme/how_to_use.md

   -h, --help   show this help message and exit
   --port PORT  Set port to run API server.
 Default: 8081 --host HOST  Set host to run API server.
-Default: 127.0.0.1
+Default: 127.0.0.1 --simulation SIMULATION
+               Set path to the test suite file to simulate reports.
+               Pipelines won't get triggered in this mode.
+  --replay     REPLAY
+               Retries to post undelivered progress and results reports to the process_report connection every N seconds.
+If connection is not set this parameter is ignored.
+               Default: do not resend not delivered reports.
 ```

 Although, **detailed API specification** available on [SwaggerHub](https://app.swaggerhub.com/apis/michael-kotliar/cwl_airflow_workflow_execution_service/1.0.1), here we provide the **most commonly used endpoints**.